toddmaustin/bringup-bench/README.md

 The portions of the benchmark suite that was built by the benchmark team are (C) 2021-2023 and available for use under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-And, thanks to the respective authors of the benchmarks that were adapted for the VIP Benchmark Suite from other efforts.
+And, thanks to the respective authors of the benchmarks that were adapted for the Bringup-Bench Benchmark Suite from other efforts.